The Darla Moore School of Business currently offers two doctoral degree programs: the Ph.D. in Business Administration

 - Promote individual programs of study which encourages students to customize their research and teaching interests and expertise, thereby better preparing them for successful roles as researchers, educators, business people and policy makers

 Ph.D. in Business Administration

 The Ph.D. in Business Administration degree program is designed for students wanting to pursue careers in university research and teaching, business and government.
 To achieve this objective, the program provides an advanced, specialized education in a business administration discipline and intensive training in research methods applicable to business problems.
 The departments within the Ph.D. in Business Administration degree, include:

 Admitted students specialize in one of the above disciplines while also pursuing a cognate to further broaden their academic portfolio.
 The cognate area may include courses from the areas listed above, or from other areas inside or outside the Moore School.

 Ph.D. in Economics

 The Ph.D. in Economics features a comprehensive yet flexible curriculum.
 The fields of labor economics, international economics and applied microeconomics are especially strong.
 The doctoral program in economics provides thorough training in economic theory supplemented by knowledge of quantitative tools and understanding of modern economic institutions and policy problems.
 This program prepares candidates to pursue successfully careers as economists in academia, research, government and business.

 The Accounting, Finance, Management, Management Science and Marketing Departments will be admitting this year for the 2017-2018 academic year.
 Our Economics Finance, and International Business/International Finance departments will be admitting for 2018-2019.
 The prefered application deadline is December 15, but we will accept applications until January 15.
-Applicants are encouraged to submit all materials prior to that date.
+Applicants are encouraged to submit all materials prior to the deadlines.
 Please contact the Ph.D.
 Faculty Coordinator in the area of emphasis you desire for additional information regarding the program.
 Click here to Apply Now.